 - Remove shanks from sauce and set aside.

-- Pour sauce into a blender and pure.
+- Pour sauce into a blender (or use an immersion blender) and purée.

-- And return the sauce to the sauce pan to reheat before serving.
+- Return the sauce to the saucepan to reheat before serving.

 Serving